 Option 2: Utilize an air intake heater

 Another way to start a diesel truck is with the addition of an air intake heater.
 This device is in addition to the glow plugs and can help warm up the engine more quickly as well as reduce smoke emitted during start.

 An air intake heater will help quickly move warm air into the combustion chamber of the engine to help speed up starting your diesel truck.

-To use an air intake heater to start your diesel truck:
+Here are the steps to use an air intake heater to start your diesel truck.